dortania/OpenCore-Install-Guide/README.md

 ### Advantages of OpenCore

 * On average, OpenCore systems boot faster than those using Clover.
-* OpenCore offers better overall security with better support for FileVault.
+* OpenCore offers better overall security with better support for FileVault and no need to disable SIP.
 * OpenCore supports boot hotkey support via `boot.efi` - hold `Option` or `ESC` at startup to choose a boot device, `Command+R` to enter Recovery or `Command+Option+P+R` to reset NVRAM.
 * OpenCore is designed with the future in mind and uses modern methods to load 3rd party kernel extensions without breaking System Integrity Protection which [Clover uses](https://sourceforge.net/p/cloverefiboot/code/HEAD/tree/rEFIt_UEFI/Platform/kext_inject.c#l663)
 * BootCamp switching and boot device selection are supported by reading NVRAM variables set by Startup Disk just like a real mac.
 * Future development for [AptioMemoryFix](https://github.com/acidanthera/AptioFixPkg) is directly tied to OpenCore, specifically being absorbed into OpenCore itself with the FwRuntimeVariable.efi being used as an extension.
 * UEFI and Legacy boot modes are supported.
-* Mask patching means macOS updates very little chance of breaking AMD systems, with [AMD OSX patches](https://github.com/AMD-OSX/AMD_Vanilla/tree/opencore) supporting all versions of High Sierra, Mojave and Catalina
+* Mask patching means macOS updates vhave ery little chance of breaking AMD systems, with [AMD OSX patches](https://github.com/AMD-OSX/AMD_Vanilla/tree/opencore) supporting all versions of High Sierra, Mojave and Catalina. **All future AMD OSX developement is tied to Opencore**, so for 10.15.2+ you'll need OpenCore

 ### OpenCore Tips